 Feeling agitated, angry, and frustrated are normal human emotions.
 Healthy individuals feel difficult emotions when they occur.
-Their body and mind awareness then enables them to consciously choose how to respond to life's events instead of reacting and most importantly overreacting.
+Their body and mind awareness then enables them to consciously choose how to respond to life's events instead of reacting and more importantly overreacting.

 Meet Judy, a young woman who derives her sense of self by being a super powered mom.
 As she frantically gets dinner ready, the green kitchen walls seem to close in on her.
 Katie is whining and pulling Cassandra's hair while the newborn infant cries and wants to be held.
 Looking at her own hands, she wonders how many she needs to properly take care of everyone else.
 Easy answer.
 More hands than she's got.

+When I took care of my three small grandchildren for two days while their parents attended a wedding, I was reminded how much energy is needed to care for them.
 It is staggering to think of all the things parents do for their children every day.
 If you are caring for children, thank you for all you do.
 Thank you, thank you, thank you.
 I applaud you for all of the effort and love you give to the child.
 Know that you are appreciated for loving and caring for them.

 Yet, you need to remember that you do have the perfect number of hands.
 Perhaps you need to raise yours and ask for help as you embrace your own self-care routines.

 Strengthen Your Body, Empower Your Mind, Energize Your Being